joekreu/basic_pcp/README.md

 ## 4. Usage of the parsers

-Use Python 3.8 or later.
 Put all project files in one directory, or clone the repo.
 There is only minimal error handling.
 Run the parsers from the command line.

 The parser `direct_pcp_ir_0.py` is simply run by